 e.
 Wholes to parts bedroom, bed. pilov.
 DO NOT SUBMIT

 - f.
 Scientific groups Flowers,

-- 4 Look for patterns.
-Try a word out of the first letters of a list of thing remember.
-You also con make a sentence out of the first letters of the words you remember.
+- Look for patterns.
+Try to a word out of the first letters of a list of things view remember.
+You also commake a sentence out of the first letters of the words you are {4} Look for patterns.
+Try to remember.

 - (5) Associate new thir you learn with what you already know.

 - 6 Use rhythm or noke up a rhyme.

 - {7} Visualize the normation in your mind.

 - a.
 See the piere clearly and vividly.

 - b.
 Exagger and enlage things

 - C. See it ir three dimensi

 - d.
 Put your elf into the picture.

 - e.
-Imagir action taking place.
+Imagir un action taking place.

-- (9) Use the ir mation whenever you can.
+- (9) Use the in rmation whenever you can.
 Repetition